atomisthq/docs/docs/index.md

 Atomist's development automation platform is powered by a service that ingests and correlates events from your software development flow.
 At the heart of the service is a single coherent model: code, people, and processes.
-You query and mutate that model using [GraphQL][gql] when you write your own automations.
+You query that model using [GraphQL][gql] when you write your own automations.

 [gql]: http://graphql.org/ (GraphQL)

 ### Automation client

-Code in automations is written in
+Automations are written and run within an
-Atomist [automation clients][client], which interact with the Atomist platform using primarily GraphQL.
+Atomist [automation client][client], which interact with the Atomist platform using primarily GraphQL.
 Each client hosts automations that can be invoked via the Atomist bot, Slack buttons, or when events occur.
 A client can host any number of automations, and can be hosted wherever the author likes: locally during testing, inside a corporate firewall, or on a public cloud or PaaS.

-[client]: automations/client.md (Atomist Automation Client)
+[client]: developer/client.md (Atomist Automation Client)

-[ac]: https://github.com/atomist/automation-client-ts (Atomist automation clients)

 ### Commands

-[Commands][command] perform actions when invoked by users sending the Atomist bot messages, clicking buttons in Slack, or using the Atomist CLI.
+[Commands][command] perform actions when invoked by users sending the Atomist bot messages, clicking buttons in Slack, or running the Atomist CLI.

 Examples of commands include the bot command `create issue` and the "merge pull request" command that users invoke by pressing a button in Slack.

-[command]: automations/commands.md (Commands)
+[command]: developer/commands.md (Commands)

 ### Events

-[Events][event] can be sourced from anywhere: commits, pushes, CI builds, deployments, stack traces in production logs, etc.  When an event is ingested, Atomist relates it to other events to build up contextual information: a push containing commits triggers a CI build creating an artifact that gets deployed.
+[Events][event] can be sourced from anywhere: commits, pushes, CI builds, deployments, stack traces in production logs, etc.  When an event is ingested, Atomist relates it to other events to build up contextual information: a push containing commits triggers a CI build, creating an artifact that gets deployed.
 Atomist is able to take automated action on any and all of these events along the chain.

 How does an automation know what event it should act on?
 GraphQL